tmobile/magentaA11y/_checklist-native/chip.md

 settings:
   text resize: |
-    This element is exempt from text resizing requirements
+    Text label can resize up to 200% without losing information
 ---
+## iOS
+There is no native chip element for iOS.
+The notes below are suggestions and accessibility guidance.

+### Developer notes
+- Chips are compact elements that represent an input, attribute, or small actions on a current screen
+- Often, a list of chips/filters has one label identifying the purpose of the group
+- Because the group label conveys the purpose, the value text label for a chip that is a dropdown, identifies the chip
+- The chip can announce as a checkbox, button or dropdown
+- Touch target for each chip should meet a minimum of 48 x 48px

+### Role
+- See Button, Dropdown or checkbox components for guidance

+### Announcement example  (will vary with implementation)
+- "Selected, label, filter, button, list start"   (selected state)
+- "Not selected, label, filter, button"   (unselected state)

 ## Android

 ### Developer notes
-- Chips are compact elements that represent an input, attribute, or action
+- Chips are compact elements that represent an input, attribute, or small actions on a current screen
 - Often, a list of chips/filters has one label identifying the purpose of the group
+- Because the group label conveys the purpose, the value or choice text label identifies the chip
+- The chip can announce as a checkbox, button or dropdown
 - Touch target for each chip should meet a minimum of 48 x 48px

 ### Name
-- Name describes the purpose of the control
-- Programmatic name matches the visible text label (if any)
+-   Programmatic name describes the purpose of the control and matches the visible label, if there is one

 - **Android Views**
   - `android:text` XML attribute